Rosebud suburb profile

 Rosebud demographics

 Rosebud, located on the picturesque Mornington Peninsula, is a charming coastal suburb known for its relaxed lifestyle and beautiful beaches.
-With a population of 14,381, Rosebud attracts a diverse mix of residents, including families, retirees, and holidaymakers.
-The median age of 49 reflects a mature community, with many residents enjoying the area's tranquil environment and scenic views.
+With a population of 14,381, it offers a serene environment that attracts both retirees and families.
+The median age of 49 indicates a mature community, with many residents enjoying the tranquility and natural beauty of the area.
+Rosebud's appeal lies in its balance of coastal living and accessibility to essential amenities, making it a desirable location for those seeking a peaceful yet connected lifestyle.

 Rosebud infrastructure, key developments and investment opportunities